Glycogen in humans: structure, role, localization, and energy yield

 These interactions can occur within macromolecules or between macromolecules, as in supramolecular complexes such as cellulose or multienzyme complexes.[16]

-As the pyranose ring of glucose is a rigid structure, the three-dimensional conformation of the oligosaccharides and polysaccharides results from rotation about both C−O bonds of the glycosidic bond, with the bond angles labeled Phi and Psi.
-However, there is no free rotation about each C−O bonds due to the steric interference by substituents.
-Hence, some conformations will be more stable than others.
-For amylose and glycogen, the most stable 3D structure is a tightly coiled helix stabilized by interchain hydrogen bonds.
+Because the pyranose ring of glucose is a rigid structure, the three-dimensional conformation of oligosaccharides and polysaccharides results from rotation about both C–O bonds of the glycosidic linkage, with the bond angles denoted as Φ (phi) and Ψ (psi).
+However, there is no free rotation about each C–O bond due to steric interference from substituents.
+Hence, some conformations are more stable than others.
+For amylose and glycogen, the most stable 3D structure is a tightly coiled helix stabilized by interchain hydrogen bonds.[9][17]

-The highly branched structure of glycogen offer several advantages.
+The highly branched structure of glycogen offers several advantages.

-• The non-reducing ends present on the outermost tier can act as a substrate for glycogen phosphorylase.
-Therefore, many glycogen phosphorylases can work simultaneously allowing a rapid mobilization of stored glucose as glucose 1-phosphate.
+• The non-reducing ends present on the outermost tier can act as substrates for glycogen phosphorylase.
+Therefore, many glycogen phosphorylase molecules can work simultaneously, allowing rapid mobilization of stored glucose as glucose 1-phosphate (G1P).[14]

-• The highly branched structure allows stored glucose to exert a much lower osmotic pressure than it would exert if it were in its monomeric form.
-For example, hepatocytes store an amount of glucose that, in free form, would have a concentration of about 0.4 M, against a glycogen concentration of about 0.01 mM.
-Therefore, if glucose were in free form, the resulting osmolarity would be so elevated to cause an osmotic entry of water that would lead to cell lysis.
-Moreover, as extracellular concentration of glucose is about 5 mM, glucose uptake into a cell with a glucose concentration of 0.4 M would be particularly energetically expensive.
+• The highly branched structure also allows stored glucose to exert a much lower osmotic pressure than it would if present in its monomeric form.
+For example, hepatocytes store an amount of glucose that, if free, would correspond to a concentration of about 0.4 M, compared with a glycogen concentration of about 0.01 mM.
+Therefore, if glucose were in free form, the resulting osmolarity would be so high that it would cause an osmotic influx of water leading to cell lysis.
+Moreover, since the extracellular concentration of glucose is about 5 mM, glucose uptake into a cell with an internal glucose concentration of 0.4 M would be particularly energy-expensive.[9]

-• Branches allow the formation of compact granules.
+• Branches also allow the formation of compact granules.

-• If branches were absent or at least few, a very large number of long linear polymers would have to be present to have a number of non-reducing ends comparable to those present in glycogen and to store a comparable amount of glucose.
+• If branches were absent or few, a very large number of long linear polymers would have to be present to provide a comparable number of non-reducing ends and to store a similar amount of glucose.
 This could cause cell damage.
-Evidence in favor of this hypothesis comes from a rare genetic disease, Anderson’s disease or amylopectinosis or glycogen storage disease type 4, due to mutations in the gene for branching enzyme.
-These mutations lead to a deficiency of the enzyme activity and accumulation in different tissues of abnormally branched glycogen that resembles amylopectin.
+Evidence supporting this hypothesis comes from a rare genetic disorder, Andersen’s disease (also called amylopectinosis or glycogen storage disease type IV), caused by mutations in the gene encoding the branching enzyme.
+These mutations result in a deficiency of enzyme activity and in the accumulation, in various tissues, of abnormally branched glycogen resembling amylopectin.[2][6]

-• Branches allow glycogen to remain soluble, unlike starch.
+• Finally, branches allow glycogen to remain soluble, unlike starch.[5]

 Whelan’s model

-Due to the action of glycogenin, and then of glycogen synthase and branching enzyme, also called glycosyl-(4,6)-transferase (EC 2.4.1.18), glycogen molecule grows exponentially in concentric tiers around the glycogenin core.
-According to Whelan’s model of glycogen structure, two types of glucose chain can be categorized:
+Due to the action of glycogenin, followed by glycogen synthase and the branching enzyme, also called glycosyl-(4,6)-transferase (EC 2.4.1.18), the glycogen molecule grows exponentially in concentric tiers around the glycogenin core.
+According to Whelan’s model of glycogen structure, two types of glucose chains can be identified:

-• A-chains, unbranched and present only on the surface;
+• A-chains, which are unbranched and present only on the surface;

-• B-chains, internal and, on average, with two branching points.
+• B-chains, which are internal and contain, on average, two branching points.[18][19]

-Moreover, considering that each tier has a thickness of 3.8 nm, assuming glycogen molecule to be a sphere, from the third to the twelfth tier:
+Moreover, considering that each tier has a thickness of 3.8 nm, and assuming the glycogen molecule to be spherical, from the third to the twelfth tier:

-• the volume, which grows according to the cube of its radius, increases 156 times;
+• the volume, which grows according to the cube of the radius, increases 156-fold;

-• the number of A-chains in each outermost tier increase exponentially, and is equal to 2n-1, where n corresponds to the number of the tier.
+• the number of A-chains in each outermost tier increases exponentially and equals 2n − 1, where n corresponds to the number of the tier.[18]

 1 1 13 13